This article was updated on August 24th, 2021

-You should see a vet straight away if your suspect that food poisoning is taking place.
+You should see a vet straight away if you suspect that food poisoning is taking place.
 If caught early, your dog can usually be forced to vomit it out.
 To avoid food poisoning, be wary of the foods that you eat and lock away any chemicals that a dog may be able to get hold of.

 Tooth decay/gum disease

 Dogs can also get tooth decay and gum disease.
 This is usually visible when opening your dog’s mouth.
-Unusual chewing behaviour or loss of appetite could also be a sign that your dog has a toothache.
+Unusual chewing behavior or loss of appetite could also be a sign that your dog has a toothache.

 Tooth decay may require the extraction of a tooth or antibiotics.
 You can prevent tooth decay by brushing your dog’s teeth daily.

 Arthritis is a joint disease that can commonly affect older dogs.
 A dog may have trouble walking or refrain from running if they have this disease.

 Arthritis isn’t treatable, but there may be forms of pain relief that you can use.
 Overweight dogs are more likely to get arthritis – regularly exercising your dog and giving your dog a healthy diet is recommended for this reason.
 Discouraging your dog from running on wooden floors or climbing stairs may also prevent joint problems from occurring.

 Dogs can also develop diabetes.
 Increased urination and excessive thirst are usually clear signs of diabetes.
 Some dogs may also lose weight, despite consuming more food.

 As in humans, diabetes is directly linked to an unhealthy diet and being overweight.
-You can prevent your dog developing diabetes by encouraging a physically active lifestyle.
+You can prevent your dog from developing diabetes by encouraging a physically active lifestyle.
 Diabetes can easily be controlled by taking your dog to a vet.

 Cancer is common in dogs – especially in older age.
 Strange lumps and bumps are the most obvious sign of cancer.
-However, this disease can sometimes go unnoticed with no clear visible signs – your dog may simply act tired or display a disinterest in physical activity.
+However, this disease can sometimes go unnoticed with no clear visible signs – your dog may simply act tired or display disinterest in physical activity.